workgtx/dirtyflow/README.md

 # dirtyflow
-bot for reposting content from dirty.ru
+Async telegram bot for reposting content from dirty.ru